Travelers using the all-gender restroom at Seattle–Tacoma International Airport on Dec. 3. (Laurie Craig / Juneau Empire)

 A large sign indicates the new restroom.
 Inside, users will find one wall with 10 individual locking toilet stalls available to anyone.
 They are larger to accommodate luggage.
 Stalls are completely private with sealed doors and no gaps to ensure privacy.
 Hand-washing basins line the opposite wall and are shared by all users.
 Two wheelchair-accessible family restroom units are included with a toddler seat and changing table.
 A separate section designated for urinals is positioned in a discreetly different area.

-The all-gender restroom does not replace traditional separate men’s and women’s restrooms that remain in their unusual locations along the D Concourse.
+The all-gender restroom does not replace traditional separate men’s and women’s restrooms that remain in their usual locations along the D Concourse.
 Rather, it is a new addition with a well-marked entrance and signage.
 Passengers exiting their planes will first notice a wall with new artwork displaying works by 22 Pacific Northwest artists before arriving at the well-marked entrance for the “All-Gender Restroom.”

 Signage for a new all-gender restroom at Seattle–Tacoma International Airport.
 (Laurie Craig / Juneau Empire)